bentoml/BentoXTTS/README.md

 ## Run the BentoML Service

 We have defined a BentoML Service in `service.py`.
 Run `bentoml serve` in your project directory to start the Service.
-You may also set environment variable `COQUI_TOS_AGREED` to 1 to accept coqui's TOS.
+You may also set the environment variable `COQUI_TTS_AGREED=1` to agree to the terms of Coqui TTS.

 ```python
 $ COQUI_TOS_AGREED=1 bentoml serve .